EllinorHenriksson/the-gathering-web-scraper/README.md

 ## Requirements

-You must use the repository created for you and this assignment and make continuous commits, so it is possible to follow the web scraper's creation.
+You must use the repository created for you and this assignment and make continuous commits so it is possible to follow the web scraper's creation.
 Make sure that no more files than necessary are committed to the repository. (#9)

 You must write the web scraper as a Node.js application (#1) and follow the course's coding standard (#10).
 You must split your source code into several modules (#12).
 Of course, you need to document and comment on the source code (#11).

 After cloning the repository with the application's source code and running `npm install`, it must be easy to lint the source code and run the application.
 Therefore, be sure to add the script `start` and `lint` to the "scripts" field in the `package.json` file. (#14)

-When running the web scraper, the user must pass the start URL as an argument (#2, #3).
+The user must pass the start URL as an argument (#2, #3).
 That is the only input the user should do during the scrape process (#2).
 Below is an example of how to start the scraper, using https://cscloud6-127.lnu.se/scraper-site-1 as the start URL:

 ```shell
 npm start https://cscloud6-127.lnu.se/scraper-site-1